Sustainable Procurement Tools

 Description and scope

-This guidance is concerned with water consumption (the procurement of water using equipment or the use of water in the delivery of a service that is being procured) and water production (the procurement of products that are known to be water intensive in their production).
+This guidance is related to water consumption (the procurement of water using equipment or the use of water in the delivery of a service that is being procured) and water production (the procurement of products that are known to be water intensive in their production).

 The guidance reinforces the criticality of pre-procurement consideration of intended outcomes and optimum methods of delivery, involving mature dialogue internally and with the market.
 It also provides relevant procurement guidance, aligned with the Procurement Journey, with example clauses in the Annex.